port-labs/port-docs/docs/platform-overview/port-components/relation.md

 For example, a `deployment -> microservices` relation means that a `microservice` can be deployed many times, while a `deployment` represents a single `microservice`.
 :::
 :::note
-We will support many-to-many relations soon 🚀🤘
+We will support many-to-many relations soon!
 :::

 ## Byproducts of a relation

-### Mirror properties in blueprints

-When two blueprints are connected via a relation, a new set of properties becomes available to entities in the `source` blueprint.
-Those new properties are called `mirrorProperties`.

-On the `source` blueprint, there will be an additional section called `mirrorProperties` that represents the mirror to the identifier of the `target` blueprint.

-See the `mirrorProperties` structure in the [blueprint schema](./blueprint#mirror-properties).

 ### Relation object for entities

-When two blueprints are connected, creating an entity of the `source` blueprint will show an additional option - a `relation`.
+When two blueprints are related, creating an entity of the `source` blueprint will show an additional option - a `relation`.
 This will add a property under the `relations` section, as shown in the [relations section.](./entity#related-entities)

+### Mirror properties

+Creating a relation between multiple blueprints allows you to use **Mirror Properties** to enrich the data attached to your entities by querying additional data from related entities with fewer steps.

+You can learn more about these properties in the [Mirror Properties](./mirror-properties) page.

 ## Next Steps